spidasoftware/schema/README.md

 We will strive for flexibility and simplicity, which are usually the same.

-There will be generally two types of services "remote procedures" and "stateful service".
+There will be two types of services "remote procedures" and "stateful service".

 To address these two types of services we will be implementing two different service types "JSON-RPC" and "REST" services.
-These two types of service address different needs within the service environment.
+These two types of services address different needs within the service environment.

 ### JSON-RPC